Research-Dense Article on Benefits of Bone Broth.

 Where to Source It

 To summarize, there is an incredible number of bone broth benefits, and this hot drink is rooted in a long history of human use.
 It makes an excellent addition to any diet and can be used in a multitude of meals.
-When it comes to sourcing it, you can make your bone broth at home, or you can purchase it pre-made.
+When it comes to sourcing it, you can make your bone broth at home (our recipe), or you can purchase it pre-made.
 However, you choose to get your hands on this liquid gold, be sure to make bone broth a staple in your diet.

 The homemade bone broth is simple to make.
 Ask your local farmers if they have soup bones, or roast a whole pastured chicken and save the bones for cooking broth.
 Chicken feet, chicken necks, calves’ feet, and marrow bones are particularly valuable additions to the broth.
-You can find a good, easy recipe over at the Weston A. Price Foundation website.

 The pre-made bone broth is also a good option.
 Just be sure to follow these steps when you shop.